coderkeshav-yt/beinshape/README.md

-# Shape Circle - Modern Web Application
+# Be in Shape web app

 A modern, responsive web application built with React, TypeScript, and Vite, featuring a clean UI powered by shadcn/ui and Tailwind CSS.